 The first thing to do is to structure the session.
 Most studies include three parts:

 The first part consists of some questions the participants must answer before getting down to the actual tasks.
-Such questions usually aim at identifying the participant’s opinion of your brand, his/her expectations of your product and his/her view of previous versions or editions of your work.
+Such questions usually aim to identify the participant’s opinion of your brand, expectations of your product, and view of previous versions or editions of your work.

 Selecting the tasks

-This is the most important part and will require much time and effort to be properly prepped.
+This is the most important part and will require some time and effort to be properly prepped.
 You will need to come up with a list of tasks, usually with escalating difficulty.
-Each of them will have to be written in an unbiased, simple language and described in a clear-cut way.
+They should be written in an unbiased, simple language and described in a clear-cut way.

-Selecting the tasks shouldn’t prove too difficult.
-Just pinpoint the features and ideas you wish to check and are critical to your product’s success.
+Defining the tasks shouldn’t be too difficult.
+Simply pinpoint the features and ideas you wish to check that are critical to your product’s success.

-While it is vital to use simple terms and wording, you don’t want to be too “helpful” or shepherding.
-For example, when possible, avoid using terms explicitly used on your interface.
+While it is vital to use simple terms and wording, you don’t want to be too helpful or leading.
+For example, avoid using the same terms that appear in your interface as much as possible.

-One thing you must be during the session is consistent: you must make sure all the participants are asked to perform the same number and types of tasks, in the same wording and order.
+During the sessions, you must be consistent: ensure that all participants are asked to perform the same number and types of tasks, in the same wording and order.

-At the end of the task, ask the participant to express his opinion on the overall quality and feel of their experience, maybe even rate some of its parameters, like its satisfaction, ease of use, effectiveness, efficiency, value, etc.
+At the end of the task, ask the participant to express their opinion on the overall quality and feel of their experience, and optionally rate some parameters like satisfaction, ease of use, effectiveness, efficiency, value, etc.

-Ask them to state plainly what they liked or hated during the testing session, what they would replace or add to make the experience easier or more effective.
+Ask them to state plainly what they liked or disliked during the session, and what they would replace or add to make the experience easier or more effective.

 Try your best to make your script and questions as unbiased as possible.
 This is not as easy as it sounds.
-For example, while asking the participant to rate your product, do not include a “no problem at all option”.
-It would best to opt for a numbered scale, from 1 to 10, with 1 denoting a terrible performance and ten an excellent performance.
+For example, while asking participants to rate your product, do not include a “no problem at all” option.
+It's best to opt for a numbered scale, from 1 to 10, with 1 being the lowest score and 10 the highest.

-Another example: “How many times you used the online tutoring feature last year? ______ Number of times.”
-Such wording takes for granted that the participant indeed used this feature, and may encourage him/her to be inaccurate if he or she actually didn’t.
+Another example: “How many times did you use the online tutoring feature last year? ______ times.”
+Such wording takes for granted that the participant did use this feature, and may encourage them to be inaccurate if they actually didn’t.

-“Have you ever used the online tutoring feature last year?”
+“Have you ever used the online tutoring feature?”

-“If yes, how many times you used it last year?
+“If yes, how many times did you use it last year?
 Pick one of the following options

 - 1-3 times